Influence of the electron spill-out and nonlocality on gap-plasmons in the limit of vanishing gaps: Introduction

+Here we apply the QHT approach to the gap-plasmon in the vanishing gap limit, and compare to the LRA model in the presence of spill-out.
+We show that the unphysical divergences predicted by the LRA lead to a large and artificial overestimation of the absorption when the gap-plasmon propagates, but that including spatial dispersion in the description of the electron gas makes such features disappear.
+In fact, the gap-mode propagation constant is influenced by the presence of longitudinal modes (due to nonlocality) inside the metallic region, which are determined by the hydrodynamic equations and, in particular, by the quantum pressure term.
+The correct limit, as the gap closes, is thus retrieved only when both the spill-out and nonlocality are taken into account.

-In section \ref{sec:theory}, we detail the theoretical background of our study, by deriving simplified equations describing the propagation of the gap-plasmon in the presence of spill-out, for the sake of the physical analysis, and then detailing the QHT framework.
-In section \ref{sec:results}, we discuss our numerical results by comparing the behaviour of the effective index for the different approaches of interest (LRA, TFHT, simplified spill-out model and QHT).
+In section \ref{sec:theory}, we detail the theoretical background of our study, first by deriving simplified equations corresponding to the LRA approximation in the presence of spill-out and then by detailing the differences with the QHT framework.
+In section \ref{sec:results}, we discuss our numerical results by comparing the behavior of the effective index for the different approaches of interest (LRA, TFHT, LRA with spill-out and QHT).
 Finally, in section \ref{sec:effective}, we discuss the implications of our work regarding the definition of the actual optical edges of a metal.
+We show that it makes sense to define an effective gap for the gap-plasmon, allowing to understand why in so many works LRA without spill-out has been so successfully applied.